 We show you how to do this in the free How to Promote Your Music guide.
 You’ll learn how to create interesting and engaging social posts, and how to start collecting emails and emailing your fans.
 Plus you’ll get three social media checklists with tons of post ideas to get you started!

-The class is part of the online music business training offered at New Artist Model.
+These classes are part of the online music business training offered at New Artist Model.